You can download our Terms & conditions [PDF: 1mb – new window] or read them below:

 None of the terms of the Agreement are intended to be enforceable by any third party nor is it intended that this Agreement will confer any right on any person pursuant to the Contracts (Rights of Third Parties) Act 1999.

-No variation of this Agreement shall be valid unless it is in writing and signed by, or on behalf of, each of the parties.
+Except as otherwise stated in the Agreement, no variation of this Agreement shall be valid unless it is in writing and signed by, or on behalf of, each of the parties.

 Failure to exercise, or any delay in exercising, any right or remedy provided under this Agreement by law to the Company shall not constitute a waiver of that (or any other) right or remedy, nor shall it preclude or restrict any further exercise of that (or any other) right or remedy.